I got diagnosed at 33.

 The relief was immediate.
 Not because the diagnosis changes anything on its own.
 But because it gives a name to what had none.
 And with a name, you can start looking for solutions that fit your brain instead of trying to force yourself to work like everyone else.

 If you recognise yourself in what I am describing, the first step is talking to a doctor.
 Not an online quiz.
 A doctor.
 Ideally a psychiatrist who knows adult ADHD.
 It can be hard to find one.
 But it is worth it.
+I walk through the whole process, step by step, on the adult ADHD diagnosis page.

 What treatments are available?